Overview of Pemphigoid

 - Normal, slightly red or dark skin may be surrounded by the blisters

 - Painful ruptured blisters are usually sensitive to the skin

 Types of Pemphigoid

 Several types of pemphigoid differ from one another in terms of the affected areas of the body and duration of action.
-All types are based on the autoimmune reactions (attack the healthy tissues on its own).
-This also results in rashes and fluid-filled lesions are visible on the skin.
+All types are based on the autoimmune reactions (attack the healthy tissues on their own).
+This also results in rashes and fluid-filled lesions visible on the skin.
 Pemphigoid types are as follows:

-Bullous pemphigoid is considered as the most common type of all.
+Bullous pemphigoid is considered the most common type of all.
 The skin blisters are apparent on the surrounding areas of joints of arms, legs and lower abdomen.

 Cicatricial pemphigoid is also known as mucous membrane pemphigoid.
 The blisters appear on the mucous membrane of the following areas of the body.

 The most commonly affected areas are the mouth and eyes.
 If these areas are not treated on time, then it may spread to other parts of the body such as the eyes left untreated then it may cause bruising and blindness of the eyes.